lmitchell4/strends-report-1/README.md

 * `cd strends-report`
 * `pip install requirements.txt`
 * `cd src`
+* `python main.py`

 ### Usage

-* Start the Docker Desktop
+* Start Docker Desktop, if not running on startup

-* Start a Docker Container that holds persistent storage of the PostfreSQL database by running the shell script,  `./create_strends_data.sh`.
+* Start a Docker Container that holds persistent storage of the PostgreSQL database by running the shell script,  `./create_strends_data.sh`.

-* Initialize a PostGreSQl server by starting a PostgreSQL Docker Container by running the shell script,  `./run_strends_psql.sh`.
+* Initialize a PostgreSQl server by starting a PostgreSQL Docker Container by running the shell script,  `./run_strends_psql.sh`.

 * Populate the database with new data using python.
-For example by running the python script, `inserts.py`.
+For example by running the python script, `main.py`.

-* Query the PostGreSQl database server in python or R using the `psycopg2` or `Rpostgres` packages, respectively.
+* Query the PostgreSQl database server in python or R using the `psycopg2` or `Rpostgres` packages, respectively.

+* You can connect to the database and generate plots in R by running `drivr.R` located in `\examples`